farlee2121/DevEssentialsBlog/_drafts/2022-03-31-Whats-your-duck-V2.md

 - **Constraints**: Qualities that aren't essential to the problem in all cases, but must be met in our case.
 Common examples include budgets, timelines, available personnel, and hardware limitations
 - **Solution Fit**: How we compare solutions against the enumerated goals and constraints.

 First enumerate any known requirements, goals, and constraints.
-The list will probably evolve as we explore solutions, but it should serve as a strong filter for possible solutions.
+The list will probably evolve as we explore solutions, but it should serve as a strong initial filter for possible solutions.

 Second, enumerate likely solutions.
 Consider how each solution category matches up to the goals and constraints.
 Possibly add new solutions based on your findings, and stop when you have a solution that meets all known needs.